Spartex/Bamazon/README.md

 # Bamazon
-CLI app using MySQL Database
+CLI app using node packages and MySQL Database.